 To date, we have successfully developed our technology, financed our expansion, pre-marketed our products, purchased machine-making equipment and acquired a manufacturing facility.
-Our manufacturing facility has just come on stream in the second calendar quarter of 2001, and a well-defined production ramp up has started.
-We expect to begin generating ongoing revenue from commercial production in the near future, at which time our focus will be on growth.
-We believe that our output will be taken up quickly as the performance, reliability and value of our products become known in our target markets.
+Our manufacturing facility has just come on stream in the second calendar quarter of 2001 (April to June), and a slow production ramp up has started.
+We will begin generating ongoing revenue from commercial production.
+At that point our focus will be on growth.
+We believe the output will be taken up quickly as the performance, reliability and value of our products become known in our target markets.
 We are therefore confident that the risks inherent in our business and markets are mitigated by the proprietary nature of our technology, the quality of our products, and the capabilities of our management and staff.